Exegetical Study Notes on the Greek TextPDF eBook

 It is reported to me that a man is living with his father's wife.
 Remove him from amongst you.
 Such behaviour affects the fellowship of the congregation and this is why I told you before, not to associate with immoral people.
 I was not referring to non-Christians, but rather to members of the congregation.

 I hear that you take each other to court before heathen judges.
-Do you not know you will judge angels, therefore lay the matter before the congregation.
+Do you not know that you will judge angels, therefore lay the matter before the congregation.

-On the issue of immorality, you people who proclaim total freedom in matters of the flesh, say that "all things are lawful", yet is it lawful to sin?
+On the issue of immorality, you people who proclaim total freedom in matters of the flesh say that "all things are lawful", yet is it lawful to sin?
 He who sins is a slave to sin, yet I am a servant of Christ and will not be enslaved to anything.
 You also say "Food is meant for the stomach", that is, our sexual desires are there to be used and satisfied, yet this does not give you license to act in an immoral way.
 To join yourself to a prostitute is to make one flesh out of the two, thus you become one with rebellious sin.
 You end up sinning against yourself, the temple of the Holy Spirit, for which Christ died.

 I suppose it is good for a man not to touch a woman, yet we were not really designed that way, so it's best to get married and thus not sin.
-My personal advice is to remain in the state you're in, whether married or single, because the end, with its tribulation, is near, yet he who marries has not failed in any way.
+My personal advice is to remain in the state you're in, whether married or single, because the end, with its tribulation, is near, yet the person who marries has not failed in any way.

 As for the issue of eating meat offered to idols; the principle is to act according to love and not just knowledge.
 Therefore, in eating such meat you may know that there is no God associated with it, yet your action may cause a brother to stumble, therefore the action was not according to love.
 For example, as an apostle, I have rights of financial support from you.
 To take it is correct and scriptural, yet I forbear this action so as to allow no obstacle to prevent the gospel and thus bring salvation to many.
 This is acting according to love.
 Although I am free from all men, I have become their slave.
 You want to be careful of your actions.
 The Israelites, as God's chosen people, fell in the wilderness.
 You might think you are secure, but watch out.
 Therefore, shun this worship of idols, for in some sense you are associating with demons when you link with pagan idolatry.